-In biology, higher-order interactions among genetic variants and mutations have been shown to play a key role in the emergence of phenotype from genotype \cite{kuzmin2018systematic,eble2023master}.
-Similarly, at the level of transcription, non-additive higher-order effects are responsible for the complexity of BMP signalling \cite{antebi2017combinatorial,klumpe2022context}, embryonic development of \textit{Drosophila} \cite{arnosti1996eve} and the emergence of cell type from gene expression \cite{jansma2023high,jansma2023-thesis}.
+In biology, for example, higher-order interactions among genetic variants and mutations have been shown to play a key role in the emergence of phenotype from genotype \cite{kuzmin2018systematic,eble2023master}.
+Similarly, at the level of transcription, non-additive higher-order effects control bone morphogenetic protein (BMP) signalling \cite{antebi2017combinatorial,klumpe2022context}, embryonic development of \textit{Drosophila} \cite{arnosti1996eve} and the emergence of cell type from gene expression \cite{jansma2023high,jansma2023-thesis}.
 On an ecological scale, certain species of lichen crucially depend on a symbiosis that involves more than two species \cite{spribille2016basidiomycete}, and higher-order interactions among species in the \textit{Drosophila} gut microbiome affect the longevity of the host \cite{gould2018microbiome}.
 Also in the brain, which is generally thought of as a network of pairwise connected neurons, higher-order and synergistic functional interactions among brain regions are associated with more complex and integrative cognitive processes than additive ones \cite{luppi2022synergistic}.
-In Section \ref{sec:bio}, each of these examples will be shown to be expressible in the framework of Möbius inversions in Section \ref{sec:bio}.
+In Section \ref{sec:bio}, each of these examples will be shown to be uniquely defined by a natural decomposition of the system.

-However, higher-order interactions are perhaps most ubiquitous in physics, which has a long history of introducing non-pairwise terms into models.
+Also in physics, higher-order interactions are ubiquitous---there is a long history of introducing non-pairwise terms into models.
 For example, while the Ising model on a lattice is commonly defined with only pairwise nearest-neighbour interactions, a coarse-graining or renormalisation of the lattice necessarily introduces higher-order interactions among the spins \cite{maris1978teaching}.
 Furthermore, spin models with varying and arbitrary-order interactions have been extensively studied in their own right, and are generally referred to as spin glasses due to their importance to the study of glassy materials \cite{jaynes1957information,gardner1985spin,kirkpatrick1987p}.
-In quantum field theory, scattering amplitudes are generally approximated by perturbative methods that sum increasing orders of particle interactions \cite{weinberg1995quantum,peskin2018introduction}.
-Both these examples will be shown to be expressible in the framework of Möbius inversions in Section \ref{sec:physics}, as will the renormalisation procedure in Section \ref{sec:renormalisation}.
+In (quantum) field theory, scattering amplitudes are generally approximated by perturbative methods that sum increasing `orders' of particle interactions \cite{weinberg1995quantum,peskin2018introduction}.
+Both these examples will be derived as Möbius inversions in Section \ref{sec:physics}, as will the renormalisation procedure in Section \ref{sec:renormalisation}.